BISLshwang/Community-cohesion-scores/README.md

 ## 2. Source code
-1) Code for constructing normal tissue genetic networks
+1) Code for constructing the normal tissue genetic networks
-   - WCGNA.R
+   - WGCNA.R
-2) Code for estimating individaulized genetic networks and quantifying community cohesion scores
+2) Code for estimating the individaulized genetic networks and quantifying the community cohesion scores
    - community_cohesion_scores.py

 Instruction to use the source code: